csexton/infect/README.md

 ones under "pack/foo/start".
 See |pack-add| below for how the "opt" directory is used.

 This means you have to call `:packadd` to load any optional plugins.
-This can be hanyd if you don't want to proactivly load up some plugins.
+This can be handy if you don't want to proactively load up some plugins.

-Tell vim to only load trailertrash when requested:
+Tell vim to only load Trailer Trash when requested:

     "=plugin csexton/trailertrash.vim load: opt